sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

 to work with environments.

-1. Once you install Anaconda, you need to set your own environment:
+1. Once you install Anaconda, you need to set your own environment.
+For example:
 ```bash
 conda create -n Pyth36 python=3.6
 conda activate Pyth36